 We have a dedicated HLTA (Higher Level Teaching Assistant) to deliver speech and language provision three days a week alongside a TA for an additional two days a week.
-They are also supported by a qualified teacher two mornings a week.
-All are trained in Cued Articulation, speech sound production interventions, Blanks level of questioning and Language through Colour work.
-The Elklan training and qualification has also been undertaken by these staff, as well as the SENCo, to ensure high quality delivery of speech and language provision, supported by a formal qualification.

-We have extensive grounds, including a Forest School, run by our Forest School Lead five days a week.
+Both are trained in Cued Articulation, speech sound production interventions, Blanks level of questioning and Language through Colour work.
+We have extensive grounds, including a Forest School, run by our Forest School Assistant five days a week.
 This is used to provide additional opportunities to build resilience, develop social communication skills and cooperative learning.

-We work with the following agencies to provide support for pupils with SEND:
+We work with the following agencies to provide support for pupils with SEN:

 - NHS SALT referrals

 - O.T /Physio

 - Educational Psychologist

 - Specialist Teaching Service accessed following LIFT referrals

-- Consultant Pediatrician
+- Consultant Paediatrician

 - Special School Outreach Teacher

 - CYPMHS Children and Young People's Mental Health Service Georges Turle House

 - Other Agencies that might be involved Early Help, Social Services Education Welfare Officer